FatimaMHelmy/PySpark/README.md

 ## Usage

+Spark SQL is Apache Spark’s module for working with structured data.
+It allows you to seamlessly mix SQL queries with Spark programs.
+With PySpark DataFrames you can efficiently read, write, transform, and analyze data using Python and SQL.
+Whether you use Python or SQL, the same underlying execution engine is used so you will always leverage the full power of Spark.

+## RDD Operations

-Explain how to use your Spark project and provide examples of how to run the code.
-Include information on the input data required, the output generated, and any configuration settings that can be adjusted.
+I Explained how to use Spark's Resilient Distributed Datasets (RDDs) for distributed data processing and analysis with examples of how to create, manipulate, and transform RDDs.

 ### Spark SQL

-Explain how to use Spark SQL for data processing and analysis.
-Provide examples of common operations such as filtering, grouping, aggregating, and joining.
+I used Spark SQL for data processing and analysis.
+Gave  examples of common operations such as filtering, grouping, aggregating, and joining.

 ### DataFrames

-Explain how to use Spark DataFrames for structured data processing and analysis.
-Provide examples of how to create, manipulate, and query DataFrames.
+I used Spark DataFrames for structured data processing and analysis.
+Gave examples of how to create, manipulate, and query DataFrames.

 ### Structured Streaming

-Explain how to use Spark Structured Streaming for real-time data processing and analysis.
-Provide examples of how to create streaming data sources, process data streams, and output the results.
+ I Used Spark Structured Streaming for real-time data processing and analysis. created streaming data sources, process data streams, and output the results.

 ### Machine Learning (MLlib)

-Explain how to use Spark's MLlib library for machine learning tasks such as classification, regression, clustering, and recommendation systems.
-Provide examples of common algorithms and techniques.
+I Explained  how to use Spark's MLlib library for machine learning tasks such as classification, regression.